carmelo0x63/Commonplace-Linux/disks.md

 - `findmnt`: find a filesystem
    `findmnt` will list all mounted filesystems or search for a filesystem.
 - `lsblk`: list block devices
    `lsblk` lists information about all available or the specified block devices.
+The lsblk command reads the sysfs filesystem and udev db to gather information.

 ----